Sage/carbon/guides/02_building_basic_component.md

 ## Other Props
 Currently our button component only allows props that have been defined explicitly.
 We have not even thought about custom events such as onClick.
 Realistically we can't account for every possible prop that the parent component may or may not pass down to our component.

 We can use the spread operator to accept any other properties we pass down without knowing beforehand what those props are.
-Using `{...props}`, we can now pass down a change handler, or any other prop we wish the component to have.
+Using `{ ...props }`, we can now pass down a change handler, or any other prop we wish the component to have.

 ```javascript
 // src/components/button/index.js